danbev/learning-crypto/notes/sscs.md

 Policy rules can also be useful when deploying applications in container images where one might want to make sure that only supported base images are used etc.

+## Build environment
+The environment including the version of the compiler is important as it can also be attacked or contains bugs.

 ### Definitions in SSCS
 Just terms that were not clear, or needed refreshing.